-Love them, hate them, or can’t really be bothered with them, there are more and more “speakeasies” opening everywhere.
-BarChick’s celebrating its birthday by finding out what they’re all about and picking out our favourites from across the world!
+Love them, hate them, or can't really be bothered with them, there are more and more "speakeasies" opening everywhere, and this is the history behind them.

 The Prohibition period of the 1920/30s came about with the intention that in reducing the consumption of alcohol by prohibiting it, the number of drinks manufacturers would largely decrease.
 Oh how wrong those little people were!
 Like telling a small child / a boy / a BarChick not to do something, prohibition had the opposite effect and everyone went crazy for liquor and clandestine bars to drink it in.